ThemeFuse/Unyson-Documentation/extension/shortcodes/index.rst

     .. note::

-        At this point the shortcode should appear in the **Demo Elements** tab of the layout builder as shown bellow:
+        At this point the shortcode should appear in the **Demo Elements** tab of the layout builder as shown below:

         .. class:: screenshot